sevenon/bminus/README.md

 Retargetable C subset compiler.
 Capable of compiling itself.

-Generates x86 assembler, C, or javascirpt.
+Generates linux executable, x86 assembler, C, or javascirpt.

 Does not use the C library.
 No external dependencies, no linking.
 Uses Linux kernel system calls for I/O.